 PBS NewsHour Segment

-Keys to Success in Long Term Care for the Justice Involved Population
+Keys to Success in Long Term Care for the Justice Involved and Complex to Place Population

 - Policies, procedures and interventions compliant with state and federal nursing facility regulations, including 2017 revisions to CMS Guidelines addressing justice-involved residents.

 - Development of innovative and unique programming in a person-centered facility environment and culture guided by the social and cultural backgrounds and interests of the individuals who contribute to the community’s composition.

 - Procedures to assess and treat PTSD and undiagnosed traumatic reactions and symptoms of residents.

 - “Stigma-free” campaign and initiative in which all employees pledged to adopt a broadened philosophy of caregiving, including a commitment to welcome and respect those of differing cultures and backgrounds.

 - Extensive pre-admission screening (CCR 2505-10 8.400) and risk mitigation strategies and protocols.

 - Knowledge, skills and experience in legal, government and community relations, clinical operations and healthcare regulations.

 - Recruitment, screening, hiring and training of the staff as building blocks for the development and maintenance of an environment and person-centered programming that promotes resident quality of life.

 - A physical environment designed with a focus on safety and comfort, with removal or mitigation of potentially dangerous, hazardous or antagonistic spaces, equipment or systems prior to occupancy with particular attention to creating an atmosphere or milieu conducive to healing.